kaungmyatpaing21/CoreJava/README.md

 # CoreJava

-This is my CoreJava Best Practice(warm up) codes.
+This is my CoreJava best practice(warm up) codes.